 In the case of a chronic condition, the rheumatologist will do their best to reduce the symptoms within the patient.
-Living with these conditions is manageable if you take the right steps.
+Living with these conditions is manageable if patients take the right steps.
 Most of these diseases can be managed by practicing good health; patients should eat healthily and exercise regularly.

 Diseases We Diagnose and Treat

 Advanced Rheumatology of Houston offers diagnosis and treatment for a vast number of rheumatologic illnesses.
 Below is the full list of diseases and conditions we diagnose and treat.